Yogi Ramsuratkumar

 just do it sloppy?

-the universe; he's placing it for the world.
-He's changing the
+for the universe; he's placing it for the world.
+He's changing

-world with his thoughts, with his power.
-I tell you, I've had
+the world with his thoughts, with his power.
+I tell you, I've

-a sinner and beggar, he's the most beautiful 'sinner and beggar
+he's a sinner and beggar, he's the most beautiful 'sinner and

-in this universe.
+beggar in this universe.
 He's powerful!
-If he puts a stone down, he changes
+If he puts a stone down,

 He reminds me somewhat of Shirdi Sai Baba, who would go out on